the-scouts/por/sphinx_source/chapter-11.rst

 Rule 11.8 Chief Scout's Length of Service Awards
 ------------------------------------------------
 a.
 Service in the Association is recognised by the Chief Scout's Length of Service Award at 5, 10, 15, 20, 25, 30, 40, 50, 60 and 70 year Intervals.
-A certificate and either a cloth emblem or brooch with a white knot and corresponding green number is available to all Members and Associate Members of the Association as determined by the Appointment Process Table 2: Appointments in POR.
+A certificate and either a cloth emblem or brooch with a white knot and corresponding green number is available to all Members and Associate Members of the Association as determined by :table:`2: Appointments`.

 b.
 Qualifying service for the above awards need not be continuous.